waltertamboer/api-documentation/source/reference/v2/payments-api/create-payment.rst

        Please refer to the documentation of the :ref:`address object <address-object>` for more information on which inputs are accepted inputs.
+   * - ``delayCapture``

+       .. type:: boolean
+          :required: false

+     - If true, the amount will only be authorized and not captured immediately.
+Defaults to ``false``

+   * - ``captureDate``

+       .. type:: string
+          :required: false

+     - The date the payment will be captured, in ``YYYY-MM-DD`` format.
+If no ``captureDate`` is passed and no call is made for the capture API, the authorisation will expire.

 Gift cards
 """"""""""